COVID-19 Information Update

-A -Unfortunately, you are still bound by the lease unless your lease provides for early termination because of job dislocation or under certain circumstances, if you are in the military.
-Some leases have a specific clause which addresses this issue, but many do not.
+A - You are still bound by the lease unless your lease provides for early termination due to job dislocation.
+Some leases have a specific section which addresses this issue, but many do not.
 For example, some leases will allow for termination of the lease if you change jobs to a location more than fifty miles away.

 Q -“I am in the military and have been stationed in another part of the country.
 May I break my lease?

 Q -“I am buying a house.
 Can I break the lease?”

 A - You may still be obligated for lost rent.
-Because few tenants are able to make the ending of the lease coincide with the purchase of a house, unless you reach an agreement with your landlord or there is a cancellation clause in your lease or a clause in your lease which provides for this contingency (which is unlikely), you will be responsible for the rent which is due for the remainder of the lease.
-However, the landlord will be obligated to make a good faith effort to rerent the property after you leave, to reduce the amount of rent money the landlord loses.
-If the landlord rerents the property after you leave and before your lease term expires, you will be responsible for the rent up until the time of rerental and any costs the landlord sustained in having to rerent.
+Because few tenants are able to make the ending of the lease coincide with the purchase of a house, unless you reach an agreement with your landlord or there is a cancellation section in your lease, you will be responsible for the rent which is due for the remainder of the lease.
+However, the landlord must make a good faith effort to rent the property after you leave, to reduce the amount of rent money the landlord loses.
+If the landlord rents the property after you leave and before your lease ends, you will be responsible for the rent up until the time of new rental, as well as any costs the landlord sustained in having to rent the property again.
 Those costs may include the cost of advertising, for example.
 In addition, if the new tenants do not pay their rent during the time your lease would be in effect, you may also be responsible for this lost rent.
-You may wish to view the breaking of your lease as a cost of buying a house

 Q -“I need to break my lease in order to find a cheaper apartment.
 I have lost my job and simply cannot afford to stay in the apartment.
 What will happen?”